steppen0mad/Personal-AI-Agent/README.md

 # General-Purpose AI Desktop Client

-Lets users extend the functionality of a given local app by allowing them to access the app through the client where the user can express ideas through prompting.
+Lets users extend the functionality of a given local app by allowing them to access the app through the client where the user can express ideas through prompt.

 ---